DevMountain/node-3-afternoon/README.md

 const massive = require('massive');
 ```

 Now that our `index.js` file has access to all our packages, let's create a basic server.
-We'll begin saving `express()` to a variable called `app`.
+We'll begin by saving `express()` to a variable called `app`.

 ```js
 const express = require('express');